x4e/classfile-rs/README.md

 * Stackmap frame generation
 * Resistant to malicious/malformed class files

-The AST is designed to be more logical and intuitive than the official bytecode specification.
+The AST is designed to be more logical and intuitive to a Java developer than the official bytecode specification.

 For example, `iconst_0`s are represented as `ldc(0)`s, `invokestatic(...)`s are represented as `invoke(static, ...)`.
 Bytecode offsets are also transformed into labels.
 The constant pool is fully abstracted.